fortrabbit/blog/20-years-pretty-home-pages.md

 ---
 title: 20 years Pretty Home Pages
 author: fl
-excerpt:  "Just a fancy info-graphic to say happy birthday to PHP."
+excerpt: Just a fancy info-graphic to say happy birthday to PHP.
 created: 2014-05-28
 tags:
   - php
+published: true
 ---

 We don't know the exact date, maybe there is none, maybe it's not really important at all.
 But i think it's notable that the web programming language for pretty homepages is already 20 years old.
 A lot of people hate PHP, some take it seriously, we love it.